Contractionary Fiscal Policy

 Detailed Explanation:

-The graph below illustrates the use of contractionary fiscal policy.
-The economy is overheated, which means it is operating beyond its long-run sustainability, as represented by the long-run aggregate supply curve (LRAS).
-The economy’s aggregate demand (AD) is AD1, and its short-run aggregate supply is SRAS.
-The price level is at PL1.
-Note that any increase in aggregate demand would result in inflation and a minimal increase in the economy’s real gross domestic product (RGDP).
-A contractionary fiscal policy is administered by increasing taxes and cutting spending, which causes the aggregate demand to shift to AD2, bringing the economy into long-term equilibrium and reducing the price level to PL2.
+It’s important to note that any increase in aggregate demand would result in inflation and only a minimal increase in the economy’s real gross domestic product (RGDP).
+Contractionary fiscal policy is implemented by increasing taxes and cutting spending, causing aggregate demand to shift to AD2, which helps bring the economy into long-term equilibrium and reduces the price level to PL2.

 Dig Deeper With These Free Lessons: